Spartan Diet: Does It Live Up To The Hype?

 - Nuts (for example, cashews, peanuts, hazelnuts, almonds)

 All of these foods have numerous benefits for your health.
 For example, avocados contain vitamins B12, C, E, K, magnesium, potassium, omega-3 fatty acids, and a number of other essential elements for your body (6).
-Eggs, fish, nuts, and olive oil are rich sources of healthy fats (5).
-These and other foods listed above will provide your body with nutrients.
-You’ll have enough energy for your workouts and will reach your fitness goal.
+Eggs, fish, nuts, and olive oil are rich sources of healthy fats like omega-3 and omega-6 (5).
+These and other foods listed above will provide your body with nutrients to improve your eating habits.
+You’ll have enough energy for your workouts and it will help reach your fitness goal.

 However, keep in mind that the Spartan diet won’t work fully without regular training sessions (1).
 You may try any full-body workouts or combine various strength and cardio workouts.
 Your possible daily routine can include: